-i.
 Hearing Panel Interviews

-The Panel will interview separately the SVIO (and co-investigator(s) if the Panel so chooses), the complainant and the respondent.
-The Panel will, whenever possible, provide the complainant and respondent with five days advance notice of the Hearing.
+The Panel will interview separately the IO (and co-investigator(s) if the Panel so chooses), the complainant and the respondent.
+The Panel will, whenever possible, provide the complainant and respondent with 10 days advance notice of the Hearing.
 If reasonably possible, interviews will be conducted on one day, but if such scheduling would require an unreasonably long day, or if such scheduling would unreasonably delay the proceeding, the Hearing may be scheduled over multiple days.

-The Panel may seek additional evidence from the SVIO and interview key witnesses on whom the SVIO relied in drawing his or her conclusions, as well as request additional evidence from the SVIO to clarify the evidentiary record, provided that it can do so without unreasonably delaying the process.
-In the event that a new witness comes forward during the Hearing who was not originally interviewed by the SVIO, or new evidence is discovered after the SVIO has issued his or her report, the DHO may allow that witness to be interviewed or admit the evidence to the hearing, but only if the DHO judges the new witness or evidence to be highly relevant to an accurate and fair determination of the outcome.
+The Panel may seek additional evidence from the IO and interview key witnesses on whom the IO relied in drawing their conclusions, as well as request additional evidence from the IO to clarify the evidentiary record, provided that it can do so without unreasonably delaying the process.
+In the event that a new witness comes forward during the Hearing who was not originally interviewed by the IO, or new evidence is discovered after the IO has issued their report, the DHO may allow that witness to be interviewed or admit the evidence to the hearing, but only if the DHO judges the new witness or evidence to be relevant to an accurate and fair determination of the outcome.

-- a.
+i.
 The Hearing will be held in private, and only the Panel may conduct interviews.
-Only the person interviewed (and in the case of the parties, that person's advisor or outside counsel) will be present at the Hearing during interviews.
-The complainant or respondent (and their advisor or outside counsel, as applicable) will be able to view testimony from separate rooms, upon request, via closed-circuit television or similar video transmission. - b.
-Subject to the protections set forth in Section B above, the Panel has wide latitude when questioning the complainant, the respondent and any witnesses in order to determine the accuracy of the report. - c.
+Only the person interviewed (and in the case of the parties, that person's advisor or outside counsel) will be present at the Hearing.
+The complainant or respondent (and their advisor or outside counsel, as applicable) will be able to view interviews from separate rooms, upon request, via closed-circuit television or similar video transmission.

+ii.
+Subject to the protections set forth in Section D2 above, the Panel has wide latitude when questioning the complainant, the respondent and any witnesses in order to determine the accuracy of the report.

+iii.
 The complainant and respondent may propose witnesses and provide specific questions in advance that they believe important to ask of other parties or witnesses.
 The parties also may submit questions during the Hearing that they wish to have asked.
+The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include or exclude witnesses or other information.

+14 In carrying out these responsibilities, the DHO may consult with the IO, the Office of General Counsel and other appropriate offices such as the Vice Provost for Faculty and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
+University officers thus consulted will respect the confidentiality conditions of the proceedings.

-The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include or exclude witnesses or other information. - d.
-When the Panel is conducting the interview of the complainant and respondent, each may bring an advisor or outside counsel with them to provide advice and support, but the advisor or outside counsel will not be permitted to participate in the interview other than to provide advice to the complainant or respondent and may be excluded from the interview by the DHO for disruptive behavior. - e.
+iv.
+When the Panel is conducting the interview of the complainant and respondent, each may bring an advisor or outside counsel with them to provide advice and support, but the advisor or outside counsel will not be permitted to participate in the interview other than to provide advice to the complainant or respondent and may be excluded from the interview by the DHO for disruptive behavior.

+v.
 The interviews by the Panel will be recorded (audio only).
 No observers will be permitted to make any audio or video recordings.

-3. Hearing Panel Decision
+(c) Hearing Panel Decision

-After the Hearing concludes, the Panel will immediately deliberate in private to decide whether a preponderance of the evidence shows that the respondent is responsible for a violation of the University's Sexual Violence Policy.
-Preponderance of the evidence means that the Panel must be convinced based on the evidence that it is more likely than not that a violation has occurred in order to find a faculty member responsible for violation of the policy.
+After the Hearing concludes, the Panel will immediately deliberate in private to decide whether, by clear and convincing evidence, the respondent has violated the University's Sexual Violence Policy.
+Clear and convincing evidence means that the Panel must find that substantial evidence has been presented, that the faculty member is responsible for a violation of the Policy.
 A finding of responsibility requires a majority vote of the members of the Panel.